Thank you to those who have recently contacted me about the NHS pay rise.

 I know that the Independent Pay Review Bodies will make recommendations in late Spring, when they will be considered by the Government.
 It is right that the Government does not pre-empt these recommendations.
+While at this stage I am not aware whether a decision has been made about the date from which the pay rise will apply, I will of course continue to monitor this issue closely.
 The Pay Review Bodies will also consider important factors such as morale, retention and recruiting.

 Of course those on the front line in the NHS and in care homes have made an invaluable contribution to the fight against Coronavirus and I have great admiration for those in these vital professions.

 I also welcome the investment that the Government has already made in the NHS workforce, including £513m in professional development and increased recruitment, £30m on staff mental health support including wellbeing hubs and occupational health support, and the new bursary programme giving at least £5,000 each year to new nursing, midwifery, and Allied Health professional students.